• Why Traditional Publishers and Agents are Still Important

 Yeah, good stuff.

 The intense feeling of atmosphere was what drew me into this flick.
-Immediately isolation sets in right from the first frame as we see Neville trying to maintain a normal life in a dead city (renting movies, talking to mannequins, keeping a routine), his eyes washed with pain yet underscored with determination to keep on going.
+Immediately isolation sets in right from the first frame as we see Neville trying to maintain a normal life in a dead city (renting movies, talking to mannequins, keeping a routine), his eyes washed with pain yet underscored with determination to keep going.
 This is a one-man show and I haven’t seen it done so well since Cast Away (one of my favorite movies) years and years ago.

 No complaints about Will Smith here and he’s done a good job over his career to make you forget about the loud-mouthed homeboy he played in Fresh Prince of Bel-Air.
 Plus, did you see the guy in this film?
 He’s ripped!
 Shredded.
 But, I guess, you’d have to be if you lived a world where vampire-zombie-human things prowled the streets and your life could be in jeopardy at the drop of a hat if you weren’t too careful.